ShaunCurtis/Blazr.ModalDialog/readme..md

 ### IModalOptions

-`IModalOptions` defines three ways if passing data into `TModel`.
-Implementations are specific to the modal dialog impklementation.
+`IModalOptions` defines three ways to pass data into the dialog.
+Implementations are specific to the modal dialog implementation.

 ```csharp
 public interface IModalOptions